 You may be surprised to learn that chaplaincy training focuses on presence, reverent attentiveness, deep listening, loss and sorrow, forgiveness, and grace.
 It’s about creating a sanctuary space for witnessing and holding loss, sorrow, and grief.
 If a client desires conversation about God, theology, religion, or prayer, these topics can and will be broached.

 Will I be given “homework”?

 I may ask you to be particularly attentive and mindful toward a situation or relationship dynamic.
 Or, I may encourage some exploratory writing or drawing focused on something we talked about, an experience you have had, or a poignant dream.
 At times, I have asked individuals to jot down some ideas on paper related to future intentions.

 What is your education background?

-I am an interfaith chaplain and working toward board certification.
 I have a M.Ed. in School Counseling and a BA in Psychology.
 I am also a board certified (BCC) chaplain.